ClemensU42/ScryCompiler/README.md

-# Skibidi-Compiler
+# Scry-Compiler
-Unlike the name, Skibidi is supposed to be an actually usable programming language, inspired by languages like  C++, Rust, and others.
-The name originated from a joke between a friend of mine and me.
+The Scry-Compiler is the compiler for the Scry programming language I am currently working on.
+I develop Scry mostly as a challenge for myself, to make a usable language, inspired by programming languages like Rust and C++.

 A simple Hello World program would look like this:
 ```skibidi